What is the CROWN Act? Understanding Protections for Natural Hairstyles

 It can look like:

-• Sending a child home from school or an employee home from work, or
+• Sending a child home from school or an employee home from work

 Natural hair discrimination refers to denial of employment and educational opportunities because of hair texture or protective hairstyles.